DPontes/Go-Maps/README.md

 # Maps Exercise in Golang

-The code is for the Go-Maps project, first project from the Udemy course Go: The Complete Developer's Guide
+The code is for the Go-Maps project from the Udemy course Go: The Complete Developer's Guide

 ## Output